madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/setup_tasks.md

 1. On the device, ensure that [Developer Mode](https://developer.android.com/studio/debug/dev-options) is enabled.
 1. Enable `USB Debugging` under `Settings > Developer options`.
 If your device asks you to authorize connection to your computer, confirm the connection.
 1. Connect the device to the host through USB and approve the debug connection on the device when prompted.
-1. To test the connection, run the `adb devices` command in a command terminal.
+1. To test the connection, run the `adb devices` command in a terminal.
 If successful, this returns the ID of your device:

     ```command
     adb devices